Decision Making with Uncertainty#

 Expected loss for an estimate of 700 MMbbl.

-Now I provide an interactive dashboard for decision making in the presence of uncertainty.
+To demonstrate this, I built out an interactive dashboard for decision making in the presence of uncertainty.

 • this will not render in the book, so in the future I will add static examples for the book.